enonic/app-snapshotter/README.md

 The ``cron``-property is a string in Unix cron format (http://www.nncron.ru/help/EN/working/cron-format.htm)

-The keep-time is given as a java Duration parsable string (https://en.wikipedia.org/wiki/ISO_8601#Durations) - snapshots from the schedule older than this will be automatically deleted
+The ``keep``-property is given as a java Duration parsable string (https://en.wikipedia.org/wiki/ISO_8601#Durations) - snapshots from the schedule older than this will be automatically deleted

 You can add new, named schedules if needed: